AdobeDocs/commerce-php/src/pages/coding-standards/jquery-widgets.md

    Do not instantiate a widget or call a widget's methods inside another widget.

-*  Make widgets abstract enough so that they can be used anywhere in Magento.
+*  Make widgets abstract enough so that they can be used anywhere in the code.

    For example, the `mage.dropdown` widget is applicable in many other scenarios, unlike `mage.topShoppingCart`.

-*  Place abstract, share-able widgets under the `<install dir>/pub/lib/<your company>` directory so non-Magento applications can access them.
+*  Place abstract, share-able widgets under the `<install dir>/pub/lib/<your company>` directory so that other applications can access them.

    For example: